-- 14. Prepare another USB with Cisco VIM 4.2.4 artifacts, by repeating Steps 1 through 9. - 15.
-Run the Cisco VIM 4.2.4 getartifacts.py script with -U option.
+14. Prepare another USB with Cisco VIM 4.4.1 artifacts, by repeating Steps 1 through 9 with the following change:

+Run the Cisco VIM 4.4.1 getartifacts.py script with -U option.
 The script formats the USB drive and downloads the installation artifacts.
 Provide the registry username and password, the tag ID, and the USB partition on the staging server.